-The method for casting brass used by the artisans in the Ashanti Region of Ghana is known as the “lost wax” method.
-This involves making a cast from beeswax which when heated melts, leaving a cavity which can be filled with molten metal, in this case brass.
+The method for casting brass used by the artisans in the Ashanti Region of Ghana is known as the “lost-wax” method.
+This involves making a model from beeswax which when heated melts, leaving a cavity which can be filled with molten metal, in this case brass.
 This technique has been used for centuries by the Ashanti people.

 He sells his products to buyers both in Ghana and abroad and there is increasing interest abroad for his products and attends exhibitions regularly; such is the quality of his work

 Old and broken brass objects such as taps

 The first step in the making of brass products using this method is the creation of a wax model.
 The wax is softened by placing in warm water and pressed into the mould to create the model and excess wax is cut away.
 The wax model is carefully taken out of the mould.
 Finer details of the model can be created by hand using wax.